Close to Argentière village are two popular and excellent ski stations: Balme-Vallorcine / Le Tour and Grands Montets . . .

 La Vormaine is “the biggest of the small ski slopes“, catering for Beginners (with one Intermediate piste) in the Chamonix valley.
 Located in the village of Le Tour (1432m), next to the Charamillon bubble lift, it has great views of Mont-Blanc.

 It is a good value ski area, as it allows families to opt for 4 hours (often enough with toddlers to entertain!) at a reasonable price.

 - Téléski Minivor – which leads to a free fun space “espace ludique“;

-There are 2 green runs, perfect for learning how to ski or snowboard; and a blue run for Intermediate skiers.
+There are 2 green runs, perfect for learning how to ski or snowboard; and a blue run, that runs through the trees (and with a few fun turns and jumps!), for Intermediate skiers.

 There is also Freestyle Area, where Beginners can test their moves for the first time.

 The Jardin d’Enfant is run by ESF Argentière/Le Tour;

 Snack Bar: there is a snack bar on site for you to refuel.
 Hot drinks are available, as well as hot dogs, sandwiches, crêpes . . .

 171 chemin des Clusettes